nikolasbasler/BPhage/README.md

 - All scripts for this section are located in `scripts/HPC`.
 - These scripts mostly represent jobs for a slurm scheduler.
 - You can run these scripts without using slrum.
 After following the installation instructions below, simply run the scripts with `bash -l <script.slrm>` instead of `sbatch <script.slrm>`.
-Please make sure you have the computing resources available that the scripts require (up to 36 cores and 144 GB RAM) or adjust the scripts accordingly. **Note:** If you want to avoid slrum, you will have to transform the array job scripts (meant to run in parallel) to successive loops.
+Please make sure you have the computing resources available that the scripts require (up to 36 cores and 144 GB RAM) or adjust the scripts accordingly. **Note:** If you want to avoid slrum, you will have to transform the array job scripts (meant to run in parallel) into successive loops.
 There is a script that can do that for you (see below), but this is only recommended for the test dataset.
 - If you use slurm, you will have to adapt the instructions at the beginning of each script according to your setup.
 Particularly the `account` name and probably also the resource allocation will be different on your system.
 - If you want to port these instructions to a different scheduler, your favourite generative AI tool will be very helpful.